DestinyFlow01/Regression-1-OLS-WLS-Robust-Ridge-Lasso-/README.md

 ## Notes
 - Some optimization routines may not work due to GitHub file upload limitations.
 - Future updates will extend functionality to handle more file formats, prediction, and additional regression methods, or even making it in CMake to collect them as Machine Learning libraries.
+- Development time is long and demanding, and I'm still learning OOP concepts such as polymorphism and templates.
+Updates will come as I continue to grow this project

 ## Closing
-Stay tune for the updates, if I still have enough time to code them as the development time is quite long and demanding, and I myself is still a beginner in OOP coding (still need to learn more about polymorphism, template, etc.).
+Stay tuned for the updates.
 Thank you very much
 <br> <br>
 Bryan Goh (18th November 2025)